Baladi: Raqs baladi

 Raqs baladi is the folk/social form of bellydance.
 It is more stationary than raqs sharqi, with little use of the arms, and the focus is on hip movements.
 Baladi dance has a 'heavy' feeling, with the dancer appearing relaxed and strongly connected to the ground.
 It is performed to baladi or folk music.

 Typical costuming for performances of this dance style is a long dress covering the midriff, which may be plain and traditional, or heavily embellished.
 Traditionally, a baladi dress would resemble a theatrical version of traditional Egyptian clothing.
 The most common version has a straight skirt with side slits, long sleeves which may be slit to the elbows, and a scooped or shirt-style neckline.
 Striped fabrics or tulle bi-telli are popular.
 A sash may be worn around the hips, and a headscarf is often also worn.
 A baladi-style performance may include the use of sagat, or the dancer may perform with a cane (assaya).

 Fifi Abdou, one of the legends of 20th-century Egyptian bellydance, is often described as a baladi-style dancer.

 'Baladi' rhythm

 In the West, the Masmoudi Sogheir ('small Masmoudi') rhythm in Arabic music is often referred to as 'baladi' because it is commonly used in baladi music.
-This is somewhat misleading, as there are several other rhythms commonly found in the baladi style (including Maqsoum, Saiidi and Fellahi), and this rhythm is also found in other musical styles.
+This is somewhat misleading, as there are several other rhythms commonly found in the baladi style (including Maqsoum, Saiidi), and this rhythm is also found in other musical styles.

 The basic structure of this rhythm, played on the darbuka, is as follows: